mgonto/mgo-mousetrap/README.md

-# Angularized Mousetrap: mgo-mousetrap
+# mgo-mousetrap

-This is a little wrapper for the awesome [MouseTrap library](http://craig.is/killing/mice) which takes care of binding key strokes to some function.
+This is a library that lets you handle keyboard interaction on an Angular app.
+It's an Angular Mousetrap wrapper for the awesome [MouseTrap library](http://craig.is/killing/mice) which takes care of binding key strokes to some function.

 ## Usage